playforscala/sample-applications/README.md

 The samples
 -----------

-This is a work in progress, we're currently busy finishing and uploading the sample applications for the remaining chapters.
+The Play version that is used in the book is 2.1.3.
+These samples are updated to newer versions of Play as well.
+For each minor Play version, we also give a brief overview of changes in Play to keep in mind.

-All applications are updated for *Play 2.1.3*, and have an index page that shows links to the pages that demo the features of that application.
+Samples for older versions of Play are available in their respective branches.
+Pick the play-2.1 branch if you want to stick to the version used in the book.

-There is a separate branch *play-2.0* with older samples for Play 2.0.4.
+All application have an index page that shows links to the pages that demo the features of that application.

 The authors
 -----------